-Growth of ebooks by the mainstream was slow until 2009 when Stephen King published a novella exclusively for Amazon Kindle.
+Growth of ebook reading by the mainstream was slow until 2009 when Stephen King published a novella exclusively for Amazon Kindle.
 With a best-selling author behind the concept and the creation of Amazon Kindle Direct Publishing, ebooks grew exponentially in popularity.

-Early ebooks by entrepreneurs were usually Adobe PDF documents sold on their websites as information products.
+Early ebooks by entrepreneurs were usually Adobe PDF documents sold through their websites as information products.
 These books were often long and expensive from $49 to $149.
-In the mid-2000s, self-publishing began to grow with options such as print-on-demand and electronic publishing that were easier and more affordable than traditional vanity publishing, increased the number of self-published books.
+In the mid-2000s, options such as print-on-demand and digital publishing that were easier and more affordable than traditional vanity publishing, increased the number of self-published books.
 As a result, many ebook publishing companies emerged to help budding authors.

 The use of books for marketing purposes isn't new, but the emergence of ebooks and print-on-demand has made it easier and more affordable for business owners to create books to increase their credibility, as well as offer another income stream.

 Today, ebooks are a $6.74 billion industry and is expected to grow to over $8 billion by 2018.